 Eventually, Bake & Bake gained enough momentum through word-of-mouth for it to move from his home in Telok Blangah, west of downtown Singapore, into a dedicated commercial kitchen.
 In December, it moved its retail store to a flagship location in Plaza Singapura, in central Singapore.

-There are eight flavours on the menu; mango coconut, cranberry almond and wolfdate multigrain are just some of its more unique ones.
+There are nine flavours on the menu; mango coconut, cranberry almond and wolfdate multigrain are just some of its more unique ones.
 Its signature product is the almond biscotti, which is a tribute to the classic Italian version.

 Tan joined Goh as the Bake & Bake’s second full-timer in October last year after deciding that her occasional assistance was going to be enough to meet the growing number of orders.
 “I helped him with some admin and marketing work along the way.
 But it was very little help due to my busy work schedule,” says Tan.